truecharts/public/charts/stable/cloudflared/docs/installation_notes.md

 It's also possible to set up access to all apps at once by using a wildcard `*` subdomain public hostname, and then adding a CNAME record in the DNS settings with name=`*` and target equal to the target in the CNAME record for the parent domain, but this is not recommended due to security concerns.

 :::

+### Without traefik

+If you've not set up traefik and ingress, and exposing the ports using the normal loadbalancer, you only need to set up each app individually, and set `URL` to `<TrueNAS Local IP>:<PORT of app>` for each app.